microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/aro.md

 # Deployment
 There are two sets of resources that will be deployed, first is the Azure RedHat Openshift Container cluster.
 Second is the Azure Arc Kubernetes resource that will connect the ```aro``` cluster to Azure Arc.

-The deployment of all resources is going to be performed on Azure Cloud Shell.
+The deployment of all resources is going to be performed in Azure Cloud Shell.

   * Log into Azure Cloud Shell
   ![](../img/aro/image2.png)

   * Set the following variables to help run the preceeding commands.
+For example:
     ```bash
     LOCATION=eastus                     # the location of your cluster
     RESOURCEGROUP=arcarodemo            # the name of the resource group where you want to create your cluster
     AROCLUSTER=arcarodemo               # the name of your Openshift Container cluster
     ARC=arcarodemo                      # the name of the Arc Kubernetes resource
+    SPClientId="PutInYours"        # the Service Principal appId or client ID
+    SPClientSecret="PutInYours"    # the Service Principal client secret
+    TenantID="PutInYours"             # the tenant ID for the Service Prinipal previously created
     ```
   * Create a resource group
     ```bash